-- To add a Data Category either drag and drop it to the 'Category Name' Column, use the 'Add' button or double-click it. - To see what Data Fields are in a Data Category click the information button (0). - Check the 'Suppress Duplicate' button to suppress duplicate information from appearing on the report. - To remove a Data Category click the delete button ().
+- To add a Data Category either drag and drop it to the 'Category Name' Column, use the 'Add' button or double-click it. - To search for a specific Data Category or folder, type its name into the Search box. - To see what Data Fields are in a Data Category click the information button (1). - Check the 'Suppress Duplicates' box to suppress duplicate information from appearing on the report. - To remove a Data Category click the delete button (\times).